felixmd/simple-chat/README.md

 # Simple Chat Interface

-A flexible and extensible chat interface that supports multiple LLM providers including OpenAI's GPT models and DeepSeek.
-This project provides a clean implementation for integrating various chat models with rate limiting and configuration management.
+A flexible and extensible chat interface built with Streamlit that supports multiple LLM providers including OpenAI's GPT models and DeepSeek.
+This project provides a clean implementation for integrating various chat models with rate limiting and configuration management, wrapped in a modern web interface.

 ## Features